 Qualifications & Requirements

 A high school degree or equivalent is required to become an Enlisted Navy SWCC operator, but the standards of qualification require the kind of mental and physical fortitude that few possess.
 For those making the cut, immense challenges and constant training are a way of life.

 To qualify for SWCC training, you must:

-The chart below highlights the current minimum Navy Physical Screening Test (PST) requirements for Navy Challenge Programs.
+Visit the Navy SWCC PST Calculator to review the current minimum Navy Physical Screening Test (PST) requirements for Navy Challenge Programs.